Chinatown Sips: Tea Edition

 • Rock sugar or honey, to taste

-Rinse the dried ingrients (including the chrysanthemum tea); snip the dates and remove the pits.
-Add all ingredients in a smallish pot and bring to boil, simmer for an hour or more.
+Rinse the dried ingredients (including the chrysanthemum tea); snip the dates and remove the pits.
+Add all ingredients in a smallish pot and bring to boil on the stove.
+Simmer for an hour or more.
 Let it sit and steep.
-You’ll find this so warm and comforting.
-And it’s loaded with vitamin C and anti-inflammatory ingredients.

 [photos]